Hemorrhoids High Fiber Diet

 1. Alcohol: Alcohol can also harden your stool and worsen the pain of hemorrhoids.

-2. Caffeinated beverages: Caffeinated beverages such as coffee can firm up your stool, making it harder and more painful to visit the washroom.
+2. Caffeinated beverages: Caffeinated beverages such as coffee can firm up your stool, making visiting the restroom harder and more painful.

 4. Fried foods: They can be difficult on your digestive system.